Senior adults have an increased risk of facing memory issues.

 Most people don’t need to expend their mental energy on minor details, such as committing all of their friend’s birthdays to memory or remembering where they put their keys.
 There are tools to help you remember things and navigate life more easily.

 It will require more concentration to learn new things or remember important facts.
-You can use planners, calendars, shopping lists, address books, file folders, and mobile applications to store critical information, like birthdays, appointments and medication reminders.
+You can use planners, calendars, shopping lists, address books, file folders, and mobile applications to store critical information, like birthdays, appointments, and medication reminders to avoid cognitive decline.

 Keep the Home Free of Clutter

 It is much easier to find a set of keys if there is a designated hook for them, and it is easier to find bills that need to be paid if the countertop is not full of junk.

 Repeat What You Want to Remember

-If you intend to keep certain information in your mind that you have recently read, thought or heard about, then you should repeat that information over and over.
-Repition reinforces the memory.
+If you intend to keep certain information in your mind that you have recently read, thought, or heard about, then you should repeat that information over and over.
+Repetition reinforces the memory.

 Never Stop Learning

 There are ways to keep the brain active beyond advanced degrees.
 Engaging in classes at a local community center, playing chess and online courses are all ways to keep the mind active.
 Nowadays, there is a plethora of online articles, videos, and courses to enjoy and learn from.

 Many people are engaged in jobs that allow them to stay mentally active and learn new skills.
-Apart from that, you can also read a book, write a story, complete a jigsaw puzzle or crossword, pursue art or music and other types of work to keep your mind engaged.
+Apart from that, you can also read a book, write a story, complete a jigsaw puzzle or crossword, pursue art or music, and other types of work to keep your mind engaged.